Skip to the main content.

 The Impact of Rising Labor Costs

 Labor costs have been running above historical norms, and that pressure shows up directly in operating results.
-In the National Restaurant Association’s operations data, full-service respondents reported median labor (wages + benefits) at 36.5% of sales in 2024, while limited-service respondents reported 31.7%.
+In the National Restaurant Association’s operations data, full-service respondents reported median labor (wages plus benefits) at 36.5% of sales in 2024 while limited-service respondents reported 31.7%.
+Maintaining a lower labor cost percentage is crucial for restaurant profitability, as it helps control expenses and improve margins.

-That’s why calculating and monitoring labor cost percentage consistently matters: when wages rise, hiring gets tighter, or overtime increases, labor can climb quickly, often without showing up clearly until the month-end review.
-A thorough labor cost percentage calculation should include all labor-related expenses, including wages, benefits, taxes, and additional costs, to accurately assess operational efficiency and profitability.
+That’s why calculating and monitoring labor cost percentage consistently matters: when wages rise, hiring gets tighter, or overtime increases, labor costs can climb quickly, often without showing up clearly until the month-end review.
+Comparing labor costs to total operating costs is also important, as it helps you understand how staffing expenses impact your overall financial efficiency and cost management.

 What Is a Good Labor Cost Percentage for Restaurants?

 There’s no single “perfect” target.
-Your ideal labor cost percentage depends on service style, volume, hours of operation, local wage conditions, and, importantly, your restaurant’s business model.
+Your ideal labor cost percentage depends on service style, volume, hours of operation, and local wage conditions.
+A typical restaurant staff cost percentage ranges from 25% to 35% of sales.
 The most useful approach is to combine:

 • Current, segment-relevant benchmarks